 Since 2007, Karen Swallow Prior has been seen as an ally by those in the animal rights revolution.
 Exceeding all of their wildest expectations, she has now convinced the ERLC to follow the game plan of the Best Friends Animal Society and the Human Society to enlist religious leadership to promote their agenda, and through the ERLC, has made guilty by complicitness America’s largest, once-conservative Christian denomination.
 She’s since gone on to do video promotionals for the Humane Society, giving (supposed) Biblical credibility to their agenda.
 Could it be any more obvious as to who Karen Swallow Prior is ideologically?
 She’s not on our team, folks.

-This woman – who was perceived by the animal rights movement 8 years ago as an ally in their mission – is now promoted inexplicably by Russell Moore, Joe Carter, the ERLC and the Gospel Coalition, and once-solid social media wise-crackers like Frank Turk and Tom Buck and a host of others.
+This woman – who was perceived by the animal rights movement 8 years ago as an ally in their mission – is now promoted inexplicably by Russell Moore, Joe Carter, the ERLC and the Gospel Coalition, and once-solid social media wise-crackers like Frank Turk and a host of others.
 The evidence is out.
 It seems pretty clear.
 Discernment is a dying art, I suppose.
 But given the facts, one wonders why anyone positioning themselves as conservatives would be supporting this woman’s mission.

 [Contributed by JD Hall]

 - The Judge Not Conference, August 11-12 - May 29, 2017